citusdata/citus_docs/develop/api_metadata.rst

 * **citus_worker_stat_activity**: shows queries on workers, including fragment queries against individual shards.
 * **citus_lock_waits**: Blocked queries throughout the cluster.

-The first two views include all columns of `pg_stat_activity <https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-ACTIVITY-VIEW>`_ plus the host host/port of the worker that initiated the query and the host/port of the coordinator node of the cluster.
+The first two views include all columns of `pg_stat_activity <https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-ACTIVITY-VIEW>`_ plus the host/port of the worker that initiated the query and the host/port of the coordinator node of the cluster.

 For example, consider counting the rows in a distributed table: